cyrusimap/cyrus-imapd/doc/source/imap/admin/usercommands/lmtptest.rst

 Description
 ===========

+This is actually installed as a hard link to :cyrusman:`imtest(1)`.

 **lmtptest** is a utility that allows you to authenticate to a LMTP server and interactively issue commands to it.
 Once authenticated you may